-17.22 Tenure-track Members and Career Planning
+17.22 Career Mentorship

-Career planning is a purely formative process focusing on growth and success that supports tenure-track academic staff members in the development of the research, teaching, and service components of their careers.
-The intent of career planning is to mentor academic staff members, helping them identify courses of action that will lead to the achievement of tenure and promotion.
+Career mentorship is a purely formative process focussing on growth and success that supports academic staff members in the development of the research, teaching, and service components of their careers.
+The intent of career mentorship is to support academic staff members in achieving their academic and career goals.